issmythe/intepretable-ai-crops/README.md

 # Contents
 ## writeup.pdf
-Contains a preprint of a brief paper summarizing analysis implementation and results
+Contains a preprint of a brief paper summarizing implementation and results

 # linear_models.ipynb
 Contains implementation of a linear baseline model, to verify that the deep learning approach presents an improvement